romanpauk/dingo/README.md

 #### Customizable Instance Lifetime Policies

-The policies state how the container performs the creation of an instance and how it manages its lifetime.
+The policies state how the container mangages an instance creation and lifetime.

 ##### External
 The container refers to an already existing instance.
 It can eventually take the ownership by moving the instance inside external storage.
 See [dingo/storage/external.h](include/dingo/storage/external.h) for allowed conversions for accessing external instances.